robin-rpr/calos/doc/clearly-image.rst

   :code:`--no-lock`
     Disable storage directory locking.
-This lets you run as many concurrent :code:`ch-image` instances as you want against the same storage directory, which risks corruption but may be OK for some workloads.
+This lets you run as many concurrent :code:`clearly image` instances as you want against the same storage directory, which risks corruption but may be OK for some workloads.

   :code:`--no-xattrs`